 Arrive at your appointment time.
 Do not arrive early as we may need to limit the number of people in our reception and ask you to wait outside of the building.
 If you are late for your appointment, it will not be possible for you to be seen and a further appointment will be need to be booked.

-Do not bring baby or other children with you to your appointment unless there is absolutely no alternative.
+Please do not bring any children to your appointment unless there is absolutely no alternative.
 We cannot accommodate more than 3 people (including babies) at any appointment, so please book a time when you can attend with a maximum of 3 of you.
 Please note also that prams/pushchairs will not be allowed in the building.
 There will be no changing facilities available.
 If you are unable to arrange childcare, please do not book an appointment.